-When you edit the Viz Pilot elements in Viz Multiplay (right click and select Edit), the changes are sent directly to the Viz Pilot database through HTTP.
+When you edit the Viz Pilot elements in Viz Multiplay (right click and select Edit or Edit in Pilot Edge), the changes are sent directly to the Viz Pilot database through HTTP.
 Media Sequencer detects any changes and updates the element in Media Sequencer automatically.